 We often come across the word “HUF”.
 Let us understand what exactly HUF means.
 The term HUF refers to ”Hindu Undivided Family”.
-It consists of a family with husband, wife and children including unmarried daughters living together.
+It consists of a family with a husband, wife and children including unmarried daughters living together.
 If you are Hindu, Buddhist, Jain or Sikh, you can have a HUF as a separate tax entity.
-Let us understand how HUF works from taxation point of view:
+Let us understand how HUF works from the taxation point of view:

 Suppose Mr Rahul has an individual PAN and files his returns based on his Income.
 Along with this, once he gets married, he can create a distinct entity called Rahul HUF, which can include his wife and his kids.
 The head of the family or the senior-most person i.e. Rahul (in this case) is called the “Karta”.
 Everyone who forms part of the HUF is called a “Member of HUF”.
 Male members of the HUF are designated as “Coparceners”.
 A coparcener can demand a partition of the HUF.
 HUF can only be taxed as a separate entity if it consists of at least 2 coparceners.

 From an Income-tax perspective, HUF is taxed similar to individuals however the only difference is a PPF(Public Provident Fund) account cannot be opened in the name of HUF.
 As a taxable entity, HUF can be used as a tool for tax planning.
 Slab rates applicable to individuals are also applicable to HUF too.